 - Configure Many-To-Many Relationships

-Note: The placement of the Dimensions in the layout of the Form is not important here.
-We could just as easily place Entity on the rows and Department on the columns.
+Note: The axis placement of the Dimensions does not matter.
+You can have Entity on the rows and Department on the columns.

-Step 3.
-Now let's create a special Admin Dashboard to manage the mappings.
-An Admin Dashboard is just a regular Dashboard used for managing administrative settings and other configurations.
-For our purposes, don't need anything more complex than just the Form and a way to Post data.
+An Admin Dashboard is a regular Dashboard used for managing administrative settings and other configurations.
+For our purposes, we just need the Form and a way to Post data.

-Step 4.
-Configure the Dashboard into a Dashboard App that we can write to.
-Then enter a value in every intersection where a relationship exists between Departments and Entities.
+6. Go to the App and enter a value in every intersection where a relationship exists between Departments and Entities.